 In terms of bus services, there are public bus stops located most major roads which are services by the RapidKuantan bus services.
 The Kuantan city center offers many areas of interest where the RapidKuantan service connects with interesting places like Bukit Gambang Waterpark Resort and Teluk Chempedak, a very popular seaside resort area not far from here.

 As the main economic center of Pahang, Kuantan has several institutes of higher learning from both the public and private sectors.
 Here, the Sultan Haji Ahmad Shah Polytechnic is among the most popular public institutes in Malaysia while the IIUM or International Islamic University Malaysia has 2 branches here in which one is located along Jalan Hospital while a newer one is located in Indera Mahkota.
 The UMP of Universiti Malaysia Pahang is located at Gambang while privately owned Open University Malaysia has a branch here as well.
-Apart from that, Kuantan houses Olympia College, Institut Kemajuan Ikhtisas Pahang (IKIP)
+Apart from that, Kuantan houses Olympia College, Institut Kemajuan Ikhtisas Pahang (IKIP) College and several others.

 As a coastal town, Kuantan is very popular for its seaside resorts in Teluk Chempedak and many along the Jalan Telok Chempedak.
 In within the city, shopping is very popular in places like the most recent East Coast Mall along Jalan Putra Square 6, the Berjaya Megamall at Jalan Tun Ismail, Kuantan Parade and the oldest shopping mall here, Teruntum Cmplex while there are others like Kuantan Plaza and hypermarkets like Giant, Kamdar and MyDin.